Jakobimatrix/efficient_cpp/basics/std.md

 - [video tutorial](https://www.youtube-nocookie.com/embed/uwv1uvi1OTU?rel=0) *~5 min.*

 ## std::endl
 The endline operation will flush the stream to the console/file.
-In most cases this is not neccessary especially in loops and costs much time.
+In most cases this is not necessary especially in loops and costs much time.
 **Do not use std::endl.
 Use ... << "\n" instead.
 Use std::flush at the end once if necessary.**

 - [video tutorial](https://www.youtube-nocookie.com/embed/GMqQOEZYVJQ?rel=0&start=0&end=619) *~10 min.*

 ##std::map at() vs []
-[] always tries to insert somthing.
+[] always tries to insert something.
 **Use the at() function.
 It has a const implementation, is slightly faster and generates less code (assembly).**
-Dont confuse this with the [] operator of a std::vector!
+Don't confuse this with the [] operator of a std::vector!
 In that case [] is faster.
 - [video tutorial](https://www.youtube-nocookie.com/embed/kDqS1xVWGMg?rel=0)  *~12 min.*

 ##std::map as dictionary lookup